Professional Reviews

 FamiSafe Features

-However, adding so many words and websites to FamiSafe’s blacklist is pretty irritating.
+The trouble with blocking and allowing individual websites is that it takes a lot of time and research to set up, and it’s a bit irritating.
 Competitors like Qustodio have more comprehensive blacklists — some even use AI technology to block inappropriate websites and search terms.

-Another downside is that your child can’t request access to blocked sites on PC or Mac (like you can with Norton Family).
-For some reason, FamiSafe only lets kids request access to blocked websites on Chromebook, iOS, and Android.
+Another downside is your child can’t request access to blocked sites on Windows and macOS (like you can with Norton Family).
+For some reason, FamiSafe only lets kids request access to blocked websites on ChromeOS, iOS, and Android.
+What’s even more confusing is that I didn’t get a notification on my phone — I found the request hidden away on my desktop in the Notice tab under Notification.
+If I did approve a request, it would take up to 10 minutes for the unblock to occur, which often led to multiple requests.

 Even so, I appreciate how FamiSafe logs all browser history and notifies you about attempts to visit blocked websites — even in incognito mode.
-I couldn’t bypass any of FamiSafe’s blocks by using a VPN either, which is excellent.
+But don’t expect a notification on your device; instead, you’ll need to check the Alerts list in the web app.
+On the plus side, I couldn’t bypass any of FamiSafe’s blocks using a VPN, which is excellent.

 FamiSafe Web Content Filtering Works With: